Meet your Officers

 Service Officer Nick Cosentino: Nick has been our Service Officer for the past 4 years.
 He has helped countless members and non-members alike in obtaining their Service Connected disability status from the VA.
 Additionally, he is responsible for assisting Veterans in the community as the need arises.
 Nick is one of our Korean War veterans.
 Nick joined the American Legion in 2013.

-Historian Bruce Dunegan: Bruce is one of our newer members to the Post but since joining, he has been heavily involved in our many and varied Post programs.
+Historian Bruce Donegan: Bruce came from the Pleasant Valley Post 739 in Pleasant Valley, NY.
+While in New York, Bruce served as Post Adjutant, Post Commander, County Commander, and District Commander.
 This year, he became our Post Historian and has already hit the ground running in preparing and submitting the Post’s annual report.
-Bruce is a Vietnam veteran.
-Bruce has also filled many positions in other Posts in New Jersey before joining us here.
-Bruce joined the American Legion in 1962.
+Bruce is a Vietnam veteran and has been a member of the American Legion since 1973.

 Chaplain Mike Jones: Mike brings a lot of experience and passion to the position of Post Chaplain.
 He has been intimately involved in the Conway community for the past 30+ years.
 We are proud to have him bring his experience to Post 111 as our Chaplain.
 Mike is also a Vietnam veteran.
 Mike joined the American Legion in 2014.